ppy/osu-wiki/wiki/Client/Beatmap_editor/Compose/en.md

 ![](img/sample-import.jpg "Sample pop-up window")

 **Sampling** is the process of adding sound to the note.
-To begin, select the note and `Alt` **+** `Left click` on the selected note and a pop-up window will be shown with sound samples inside your beatmap folder.
+To begin, select the note and `Alt` **+** `Left click` on the selected note and a pop-up window will be shown with sound samples inside the beatmap folder.

 #### Sample import

-**Left-section** is the list of sound files you have in the beatmap's folder.
+**Left-section** is the list of sound files there are in the beatmap's folder.

 **Right-section** are settings for the selected sound file.